Metrics for zero-ETL integrations - Amazon Redshift

 Units: Count

-• From the Table statistics tab, you can view the list of tables that are currently active or having errors.
-The statistics on this tab are as follows:
+• From the Table statistics tab, you can view the list of tables that are currently active or have errors.
+The statistics on this tab are as follows (depending on source type):

 • Schema name – The name of the schema that the table is in.